ethancjackson/CS2212B-2017/docs/STAGE1.md

 In this Stage, your team will do the first steps of the high level design of your software for the team project.
 Most of the work you do for Stage 1 will depend on your returned project proposal from Stage 0.
 For your core design (including UML, UI mockups, etc.) you will incorporate **required features** first.
 You still have an opportunity to consider additional features, but these do not need to appear in your initial design for this Stage.
 See below for details.

 Your team will create several pages for your website.
-Websited should be hosted using GitHub Pages from your team's main GitHub repository.
-You will also create documents for User Stories and Tasks and submit them by e-mail to your TA and Ethan.
+Websites should be hosted using GitHub Pages from your team's main GitHub repository.
+Submit your UML diagram by e-mail.
+Make sure your GitHub is updated with your User Stories (using Issues) before the deadline.
+If you are using a different project management tool, make sure your TA has access.

 ## Required Web Pages